Enter your data for Response Optimizer

 Predictive Analytics Module

-1. Go to the results for a model, then select Response Optimizer.
+4. In the results for the model diagram, select Response Optimizer.

-2. If you have a categorical response, in Optimizer classes, select the classes to use for the goal.
+5. If you have a categorical response, in Optimizer Classes, select the classes to use for the goal.
 For a multinomial response, select one or more classes.

 For example, suppose that your goal is to maximize desirable responses.
 The response variable has 5 classes with 2 desirable responses: "Satisfied" and "Very Satisfied."
 Select "Satisfied" and "Very Satisfied" and select the Maximize goal in the next step.